FrankBoesing/FlexiBoard/extras/ESP8266/README2.ArduinoESP.md

 Posted details here from :: https://forum.pjrc.com/threads/36869-T3-x-Flexiboard(-)?p=117701&viewfull=1#post117701

 HOW TO GET ESP PROGRAMMED OTA WITH A very functional WEBSERVER THROUGH ARDUINO::
 I'd say start with IDE 1.6.12 it works for me.

-At some point some part of this requires PYTHON_2.7 to be installed ON THE PATH - look for that

 Get Server code from here: https://github.com/nailbuster/myWebServer It says to get these two things to your sketchbook/libraries folder: